 Some of the indicators that may highlight a customer’s need for assistance are:

-Please note, to allow Council to extend a meaningful level of support to genuine hardship applicants, Council is unable to assess applications involving investment properties or properties that are not lived in by the applicant.
+Please note, to allow Council to extend a meaningful level of support to genuine hardship applicants, Council may be unable to assess applications involving investment properties or properties that are not lived in by the applicant.

 If you are unable to meet your payment obligations and need some assistance please contact Council on 9217 2170 or fill out the below enquiry form and the Financial Hardship Support Officer will contact you within 10 business days to discuss further.